fossasia/2021.fossasia.org/readme.txt

 == Changelog ==

 = 1.3.2 =
+* Added default values for Date, Time and TimeZone.

+= 1.3.2 =
 * Date format option removed.
 Format should be set in WordPress General Settings.

 = 1.3.1 =